LidiyaHaile/repo/README.md

 # A repository is essentially a directory, or storage space, where your project's code and its metadata are stored.
-A repository tracks and saves the history of all your changes, allowing you to record modifications, branch out to try new ideas, and revert back if needed.
-In Git (a popular version control system), the repository is where all your project's files, commit history, and branches are kept.